pivotal/docs-tap/scc/parameters-reference.hbs.md

-The `source-tester` resource (part of `ootb-supply-chain-testing` as well as `ootb-supply-chain-testing-scanning`) is responsible for instantiating a Tekton [PipelineRun](https://tekton.dev/docs/pipelines/pipelineruns/) object that invokes the execution of a Tekton Pipeline (in the same namespace as the Workload) whenever its inputs (for instance, the source code revision to be tested) change.
+The `source-tester` resource (part of `ootb-supply-chain-testing` as well as `ootb-supply-chain-testing-scanning`) is responsible for instantiating a Tekton [PipelineRun](https://tekton.dev/docs/pipelines/pipelineruns/) object that runs the execution of a Tekton Pipeline (in the same namespace as the Workload) whenever its inputs (for instance, the source code revision to be tested) change.